timsch3/031_Project_Headphones/README.md

 Exercise project assignment including a stylish sidebar navigation.

-The "screencapture" PNGs are the template I had to match.
+The "screencapture" PNGs are the templates I had to match.